frederic-perez/AmE-dictionary/data/idioms.md

 __make game of (someone or something)__ To ridicule, mock, or tease someone or something; to make fun of someone or something. _I really don’t appreciate you making game of my disability like that._
 __make great strides__ :three::hammer:
 __make ground__ To become more successful, popular, important, or accepted. _No one thought our fast food chain would do well in a country like India, but we’ve started making ground!_
-__make headway__ :two: To make progress.
+__make headway__ :three: To make progress.
 __make heavy going of (something)__ To make something harder or more laborious to do, especially more than is usual or necessary. _The Irish rugby squad made heavy going of what should have been a relatively easy win._
-__make inroads (in/into something)__ :five::hammer: _At universities and research institutes, workstations made inroads._
+__make inroads (in/into something)__ :six::hammer: _At universities and research institutes, workstations made inroads._
+‌__make it__
 __make light of__ _Squires and servants made light of him._
 __make light work of someone__ If you make light work of an opponent, you defeat them easily. _The 2009 champion made light work of his opponent._ _Verstappen beat Hamilton by almost 14 seconds, making light work of Leclerc and Sainz, who started ahead of him at the front of the grid, as he triumphed for the 16th time in 2023._
 __make like a banana and split__ _humorous slang_ To depart or leave, especially at once or in a hurry.
 (A pun on “to split,” a slang term meaning to leave or depart, and a “banana split,” an ice-cream-based dessert featuring a banana halved lengthwise.) _This carnival turned out to be really boring.
 Come on, let’s make like a banana and split!_
-__make matters worse__ :three: To make an already bad, unpleasant, or difficult situation even more so.
+__make matters worse__ :four: To make an already bad, unpleasant, or difficult situation even more so.
 (Sometimes used as an independent clause in the infinitive form: “to make matters worse.”) _I heard that Julie is being let go from her job, and to make matters worse, she hasn’t been there long enough to qualify for severance pay!_ _He laughed at her and then, to make matters worse, he accused her of lying!_
 __make mincemeat (out) of (someone or something)__ To decisively and severely punish or defeat someone. _If he doesn’t stop teasing me, I’m going to make mincemeat of him._ _You better practice for Sunday’s match, or your opponent will make mincemeat out of you._
+__make news__ To garner attention and be the topic of conversation.
 __make no bones about something__ :two: To say clearly what you think or feel about something.
-__make no mistake__ :three: What I have said or am about to say is absolutely certain; do not think otherwise._ Make no mistake, I intend to take this all the way to the Supreme Court if I have to._
+__make no mistake__ :four: What I have said or am about to say is absolutely certain; do not think otherwise. _Make no mistake, I intend to take this all the way to the Supreme Court if I have to._
 __make noise (about something)__ To be very outspoken about something, especially that which one dislikes or disagrees with. _Consumers have begun making a lot more noise about policies of the company that they claim are manipulative._
+__make off with__ :es: largarse con
+__make one’s name__ To become well-known or famous.
 __make oneself wrong__ :two::hammer: _Do not make yourself wrong._
-__make or break__ :four::hammer: _Music can make or break a show, especially a sitcom._
+__make or break__ :five::hammer: _Music can make or break a show, especially a sitcom._
 __make sense (out) of (something)__ To interpret something in a way that one can understand or that reveals some purpose, reason, etc. _It will be a long time before we can begin to make sense of this tragedy._
 __make sense__ To be understandable. _John doesn’t make sense._ _What John says makes sense to me._
 __make some noise__ That phrase is commonly used by entertainers to get the audience to cheer or applause very loudly.